aabbtree77/rgresume/README.md

 I learned LaTeX in the years 1999-2008 mostly from D. Sc.
 Jorma Laaksonen who was my thesis instructor at Helsinki University of Technology (HUT, TKK, Aalto University), and I still used it heavily around 2012 and 2014.

-These particular shell scripts were given to me by ‪Davide Eynard.
-He was doing research at USI, Lugano and also helping me a lot with all sorts of matters, including lending a heater in winter.
+The shell scripts were given to me by ‪Davide Eynard.

 ## Observation